 VPCP’s curriculum is based on the development of the whole child.
 Teachers focus on each child’s spiritual, social-emotional, cognitive, physical and language development and emphasize age-appropriate activities and learning through play and fellowship.
 VPCP’s curriculum is unique to our school and has been built over time by our professional teaching staff but builds on the foundations taught by the National Association for the Education of Young Children (NAEYC).
 Teachers and assistant teachers practice positive discipline techniques similar to Early Childhood experts Becky Bailey, Ph.D. and Katherine Kersey, Ph.D.

 I grew up in Fairfax County and attended UVA where I earned a BS in Commerce.
-I worked for IBM for 10 years in various administrative, technical support and sales positions.
-My husband and I met at IBM and we have attended Vienna Presbyterian Church since 2001.
+After college, I worked for IBM for 10 years in various administrative and technical positions.
+My husband and I have attended Vienna Presbyterian Church since 2001.
 While our sons were young, I was a stay-at-home mom, substitute elementary school teacher, church and school volunteer.

 I joined VPC Preschool in 2009.
 I feel so blessed to work with our wonderful VPCP families and staff.
-In my spare time I enjoy walking Sammy, my super-sized bichon, gardening, photography, cooking and music.
+In my spare time I am enjoy walking and biking, cooking, gardening and dogs.